Stay up to date

 Cybercrimes such as phishing, whaling, fishing, pharming have become the most common type of economic fraud affecting the world.
 Cyber security incidents continue to increase and strengthen.
 Big and small businesses are vulnerable than ever to cybercrime and are hacked by organised criminal gangs for identity thefts, credentials theft and other financial gains.

-Why are we talking about IT risk assessment?
+Why are we talking about security risk assessment?

 The impact of the internet and digital technologies has been huge in our lives.
 Our professional and personal lives have transformed even faster with unexpected events such as COVID-19.
 With so much dependence on digital assets, we expect a very high degree of reliability from these technologies.